kishorbhat/mazerunner/README.rst

     $ python mazerunner/mazerunner.py

+**Note**: your terminal window must be large enough to accommodate the entire maze.
+Strange things happen otherwise.

 Tips on running in Windows:
     The curses module is not supported on Windows machines.
     You can install the unofficial binary for curses from http://www.lfd.uci.edu/~gohlke/pythonlibs/#curses.

 ==============
 Generate Mazes